mppatterson84/verbose-pancake/README.md

   * A post will display a "Created at" date and time as well as an "Updated at" date and time.
     The "Updated at:" text will not be displayed when the post is created.
 Only when the post has been later updated will it display "Updated at:" with it's respective date and time.
+  * The ability to create post categories and tag a post with any number of categories.
+Post categories are created with their own model and linked to the post model with a many-to-many field.